Chia-Network/chia_rs/README.md

 A collection of Rust crates for working with the Chia blockchain.
 There are also Python bindings in the form of a wheel.

-## Workspace Structure

-All of the crates can be found within the `crates` directory.
-There is also a `wheel` for Python bindings, and various test files.

 ## Prerequisites

 - [Python](https://www.python.org/downloads/) 3.8 or higher installed.